daniellytoledo/daniellytoledo/README.md

 ## 👩🏻‍💻 Danielly Toledo

 - 👋 Hi!
 You can call me Dani.
 I'm brazilian and I'm living in Portugal for now, however I'm planning to move to Netherlands in the future.
-- 📚 I'm taking a higher education System Analysis and Development course and doing other courses to become a Data Analyst or Fullstack Developer.
+- 📚 I'm taking a higher education System Analysis and Development course and also studying Management IT Specialist Technician.
 - 🧑🏻‍💻 My goal right now is to do my own projects to find a nice opportunity to gain experience in a company placed in Portugal or Netherlands.
 ---